lighterlightbulb/ourblox/README.md

-# OurBlox
+# Ourblox

-This is the source code for the OurBlox public website.
+This is the source code for the Ourblox public website.

-Copyright OurBlox.pw 2019.
+Copyright Ourblox 2019.
 All rights reserved.

 # Warning

-This project is UNLICENSED meaning you cannot legally use it in your own project if you somehow get ahold of this.
-If you ignore this warning, bad things will happen.
+This project is UNLICENSED and CONFIDENTIAL.
+If you somehow obtain this source code and run it on your own server, bad things will happen.

 # Credits